serpilkarabuklu/serpilkarabuklu.github.io/_pages/talks.md

 ## Invited Presentations
 ---
 * __Karabüklü, S.__ (2026).
 How well do sign language models use the multiple channels in sign language?
 A targeted linguistic analysis of sign language models.
 Talk will be presented at the [Second Workshop on Assistive and Inclusive Technology](https://speechtechnology.web.illinois.edu/waitda/wait2.html), Feb 3.
 * __Karabüklü, S.__ (2025).
 Prominence in Simultaneity: Instrumentality, Typicality, and Functionality in ASL and TİD.
-Talk presented at the Center for Gesture, Sign, and Language, Oct 17.
+Talk presented at the [Center for Gesture, Sign, and Language Mini Conference](https://voices.uchicago.edu/cgsl/events/), Oct 17.
 * __Karabüklü, S.__ (2025).
 What is the role of Head Nod in Turkish Sign Language (TİD): Signer Certainty, Confirmation, or Verum?
-Talk presented at Tu+ 10: The 10th Workshop on Turkic and Languages in Contact with Turkic, Los Angeles, CA, Mar 1-2.
+Talk presented at [Tu+ 10: The 10th Workshop on Turkic and Languages in Contact with Turkic](https://sites.google.com/usc.edu/tuplus10/home), Los Angeles, CA, Mar 1-2.
 * __Karabüklü, S.__ (2024).
 Focus realization in the extended domain.
 Talk presented at Max Planck Institute for Psycholinguistics Multimodal Language Department, Nijmegen, The Netherlands, Dec 5.
 * __Karabüklü, S.__ (2024).
 (A)typicality in Manual and Nonmanual Channels.
 Talk presented at Wichita State University Department of Modern Languages and Cultures, Wichita, KS, Mar 8.
 * __Karabüklü, S.__ (2024).
 Effects of Atypicality in Manual and Nonmanual Domains.
 Talk presented at Southern Illinois University Department of Languages and Cultures, Carbondale, IL, Jan 18.